regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 On the first part you need **transmitters*.

 A transmitter is an HTTP agent, a proxy, which receive an altered HTTP query and transmits the alteration to an HTTP backend.
-When testing HTTP proxy you will encounter a lot of proxy which are cleaning up strange queries (like you were using tabluations as space separators, but the proxy is replacing tabulations with spaces when talking to the backend).
+When testing HTTP proxies you will encounter a lot of proxies which are cleaning up strange queries (like you were using tabulations as space separators, but the proxy is replacing tabulations with spaces when talking to the backend).
 Here the transmitters, by definition, is not cleaning up the *strange part* of the request.
 The transmitters, also, see the altered HTTP request as an unique query.

-The second part of the attack is a **splitter**.
-When the altered HTTP request encounters the splitter this HTTP agent will send more than one HTTP response.
+The second actor of the attack is a **splitter**, an involuntary accomplice.
+This agent receive the evil request from the **transmitter**.
+For the splitter this transmitted request is not unique, it's a multiple request (a pipeline) and this actor will emit several HTTP responses.
+This agent is **splitting** the request.
 Sending 2 responses for one query is enough, but it may also be one hundred.
 The splitter made a parsing error and detects a pipeline of queries (or the transmitters made this error, not detecting it was really a pipeline).